-- 4.1 Section 18 of RESA conferred on the Secretary of State a power to provide by Order (subject to the affirmative resolution procedure) for the dissolution of LBRO.
-That section specifies that the Order may, among other things, provide for the transfer of functions, property, rights or liabilities of LBRO to another person. - 4.2 Before making an Order to this effect the Secretary of State must consult the Welsh Ministers and such persons as may be substantially affected by the dissolution of LBRO.
-An Order under section 18, in order to provide for the dissolution of LBRO, may repeal, revoke or amend any enactment (which includes primary legislation). - 4.3 A consultation on the future of the LBRO was carried out between 23 June and 16 September 2011.
-The consultation found support for the proposal that LBRO should cease to operate as a Non-Departmental Public Body and that instead the continuing functions should be moved into BIS. - 4.4 This Order dissolves LBRO and transfers most of its statutory functions to the Secretary of State or (where appropriate) to the Welsh Ministers.
+4.1 Section 18 of RESA conferred on the Secretary of State a power to provide by Order (subject to the affirmative resolution procedure) for the dissolution of LBRO.
+That section specifies that the Order may, among other things, provide for the transfer of functions, property, rights or liabilities of LBRO to another person.

+4.2 Before making an Order to this effect the Secretary of State must consult the Welsh Ministers and such persons as may be substantially affected by the dissolution of LBRO.
+An Order under section 18, in order to provide for the dissolution of LBRO, may repeal, revoke or amend any enactment (which includes primary legislation).

+4.3 A consultation on the future of the LBRO was carried out between 23 June and 16 September 2011.
+The consultation found support for the proposal that LBRO should cease to operate as a Non-Departmental Public Body and that instead the continuing functions should be moved into BIS.

+4.4 This Order provides for the dissolution, on 1st April 2012, of the LBRO and the transfer of most of its statutory functions to the Secretary of State or (where appropriate) to the Welsh Ministers.
 It also transfers LBRO's property, rights and liabilities to the Secretary of State, and (as required by RESA section 18) applies the provisions of the Transfer of Undertakings (Protection of Employment) Regulations 2006 to the transfer of staff.
 Schedules 1 and 2 to the Order make effect to those transfers and the necessary consequential, supplementary, incidental and transitional provisions, including amendments to RESA 2008.